justjake/Gauss/README.md

 - Recommended: an Apple Silicon CPU.
 Intel hardware may work, but is untested by the primary developer and could be slow.

 ## Developer setup

+If you'd like to contribute, you can build the project by following the instructions for developers below.

 ### System requirements